takenet/blip-chat-android/README.md

 How to use `@blip-sdk-android`
 -------------------------

-### Quick start
+## Quick start

-## Setting your SDK
+### Setting your SDK

-After to add reference you must provide a valid BLiP account. *To get this account enter in contact with BLiP team.*
+After to add sdk reference you must provide a valid BLiP account. *To get this account enter in contact with BLiP team.*
 If you already have your account set your credentials on **local.properties** file like bellow

 ```groovy